rpicard/explore-flask/source/index.rst

 About the author
 ----------------

 My name is Robert Picard.
-I'm a security engineer at `Addepar <https://www.addepar.com>`_ and a Flask enthusiast.
+I'm a security consultant and a Flask enthusiast.
 I like Flask for its simplicity in the face of frameworks like Django that try and be everything to everyone.
 That model works for a lot of people, but not for me.